Same engine. Same vocabulary. Same evidence-graded scoring across every stage of the funnel.

 Seven independent valuation methods run in parallel — Berkus, Scorecard, Risk Factor Summation, First Chicago, Venture Capital, Comparable Company, and evidence-weighted pillar scoring.
 Outliers are discarded; the trimmed mean becomes the range.

-Five sequential gates determine investment readiness — foundation, positioning, business model, team and moat, and capital strategy.
+Six sequential gates determine investment readiness — Foundation, Positioning, Business Model, Scale Readiness, Scaling, and Impact.
 A weak result at any gate blocks progression, regardless of performance elsewhere.

 Over 500 known structural failure patterns across sixteen categories, screened against every assessment.
 Tarpits look like good ideas until they aren't — the system flags them early.